gcallah/BookReviews/nisbet.md

 At the end of the book, wisely avoids, becoming a "futurist," I am contemplating the what outcome Is likely to emerge from the current crisis of community, he answers "we do not know.
 We are reduced to speculation" (401).

+Sheahan's excellent introduction sets Nisbet in his historical context, and gives us an overview of his project, and the place of this book in that project.

 Perhaps it is not surprising given the vast scope of material that Nisbit covers, that he occasionally gets his facts wrong:
 For example, the Roman empire never extended to India, as he claims (31).